Mtanaka77/Relativistic_and_Electromagnetic_Molecular_Dynamics_Simulation/README.md

 A molecular dynamics simulation code is implemented for relativistic and electromagnetic fields in three dimensions.
 It is applied to nanoscale particle phenomena such as nanotube accelerators.
-Maxwell equations are solved, and momentum equations of relativistic particles are then advanced in time.
+In the code, Maxwell equations are solved, and momentum equations of relativistic particles are then advanced in time.
 Four physical CGS units are used in this code: a_unit= 1.00d-08 cm, t_unit= 1.00d-15 sec, electron mass m_unit= 0.9110d-27 g and its charge e_unit= 4.8032d-10 esu.
 The mass of hydrogen, for example, is 1.6726d-24 g.